TedHusted/awake/awake.md/awake.md

 Selene: Hang on, everyone. — Fire!

 The beam lashes out again.
 The iris opens slightly.
 The ship lurches.
 It begins to drop toward the small opening.
 Then the iris creaks open a bit more.
-The ship drops through the iris into the colony.
+The ship drops through the iris into the shaft below.
 Metal scrapes as it clears the opening.

-***

 Landing roughly on the tarmac, the underside of the ship is smashed.
 The armored cockpit is unscathed.